-Laura Berlage has often been called a “Renaissance woman” for her array of interests and mediums, but the interconnections and overlaps of disciplines are where her real passions lie.
+Laura Berlage is a contemporary “Renaissance woman,” with an array of interests and mediums.
+But it is the interconnections and overlaps of disciplines where her real passions lie.
 “It’s like working with a 3-D puzzle when the box has long since been lost.
 Each time a new understanding or idea clicks into place, there is a real joy” Laura explains.
 “Interdisciplinarity takes down the silos of thought, study, and expression that so often cage our perspectives.”
 Through her multi-faceted expression with fibers, Laura layers story, culture, joy, tradition, mystery, color, and additional aspects of the human condition into the warp and weft of her work.

-This site is designed to share Laura’s latest projects, research, methodologies, and aesthetic musings.
-It also encompasses educational efforts.
+This site is designed to share Laura’s latest projects, research, methodologies, and aesthetic musings, as well as provide a landing and launch space for sharing methodologies.
 Enjoy!

 MFA in Interdisciplinary Arts, Goddard College (2011)